 About the Evidence Network of Canadian Health Policy

 This site provides the latest findings on controversial health policy and direct access to health policy experts.
-For more details about our project, see the recent articles about EvidenceNetwork.ca in the BMJ’s Evidence-Based Medicine, Healthcare Policy, University Affairs and in J-Source.ca: Health-care primers for journalists; and Absence of evidence is evidence of absence in health policy.
+For more details about our project, see the recent articles about EvidenceNetwork.ca in the BMJ’s Evidence-Based Medicine, Healthcare Policy, University Affairs and in J-Source.ca: Health-care primers for journalists; Absence of evidence is evidence of absence in health policy and Canadians care about healthcare, so why don’t we see more health policy news coverage?

 We have a network of independent, highly-qualified researchers and experts across the country who respond to requests for information and interviews quickly to meet deadlines.
 EvidenceNetwork.ca provides information on timely topics and breaking health policy stories.
 We aim to make sense of the often complex and controversial issues facing Canadians and their healthcare system.

 Why?
 Because the public debate around health policy is important to Canadians.
 An informed, non-partisan interface between healthcare research and media is key to enriching the public dialogue about current controversial health policy issues, including:

 - aging population impact